-Note: The word veritas means "truth is mighty and will prevail" or simply "true, trustworthy."
+□ "The Kingdom Keepers" song, MP3 download or Simple Songs CD (12-0-141) □ Device to play songs Note: The word veritas means "truth is mighty and will prevail" or simply "true, trustworthy."
 It was a word used in the Middle Ages and is still used today.
-Share the meaning with the students so they know that every Bible verse is true, trustworthy, and mighty, and all verses will forever prevail (win, prove more powerful than opposing forces).
+Share the meaning with the students so they know that every Bible verse is true, trustworthy, and mighty, and all verses will forever prevail (win, be victorious, prove more powerful than opposing forces).

-Practice these verses a couple times using the THEME MEMORY VERSE POSTER and DAY 1 MEMORY VERSE POSTER as references, then try the challenge.
+Practice the verses a couple times using the THEME MEMORY VERSE POSTER and DAY 1 MEMORY VERSE POSTER as references, then try the challenge.

-For display, you may want to put the THEME VERSE POSTER at the top and add each new MEMORY VERSE POSTER under it every day to build the passage.
+For display, you may want to put the THEME VERSE POSTER at the top and add each new MEMORY VERSE POSTER under it every day to build the Ephesians passage.

 Challenge: Practice getting both physically strong and spiritually strong at the same time.
 Set a timer for one minute.
 See how many jumping jacks or other exercises you can do in that minute.
-At the same time, see if you can say the memory verse at least once without mistakes.
+At the same time, see if you can say the memory verse at least once without mistakes during that time.